mnelson4/yet-another-related-posts-plugin/readme.txt

 5. **Disallowing certain tags or categories**: You can choose certain tags or categories as disallowed, meaning any page or post with such tags or categories will not be served up by the plugin.
 6. **Related posts and pages**: Puts you in control of pulling up related posts, pages, or both.

-This plugin requires that your database run on MySQL 4.1 or greater.
+This plugin requires PHP 5 and MySQL 4.1 or greater.

 **See [other plugins by mitcho](http://profiles.wordpress.org/users/mitchoyoshitaka/)**.